 In my opinion, the best thing that Disney’s Contemporary Resort has going for it is its tremendous backyard.
 The large space is difficult to describe.
 It feels like part of a tremendous refuge with wide, open spaces and a variety of landscaping.

 You’ll find tropical palm trees, a sandy beach that has a volleyball court, and lounging spaces almost everywhere you look.

 Disney’s Contemporary has two pools for guests to take advantage of during their stay.
 The Contemporary’s feature pool is called The Main Pool and has a 17-foot high curvy water slide.

 A children’s water play area sits adjacent to the pool.
-Two hot tubs are available around the pool area.
+In addition, two hot tubs are available around the pool area.

 Additionally, the Contemporary participates in the Movies Under the Stars program.
 That’s where they show nightly movies on the back lawn.
 You’ll need to pick up a recreation calendar at the front desk to get an idea of what’s playing during your stay.

 If you plan a full resort day during your vacation, I highly recommend doing one of these movie nights.
 They are delightful.